What Is an Alcohol Detox At Home?

 Also advice on long-term recovery outcomes and direction regarding recovery groups and services.

-As all our recommended doctors are all specialist addictions doctors, they have a wealth of experience in treating alcohol withdrawals and can offer advice and tips to make the detox as hassle-free as well as advice on longer-term strategies to remain abstinent.
+As all our recommended doctors are specialist addictions doctors, they have a wealth of experience in treating alcohol withdrawals and can offer advice and tips to make the detox as hassle-free as well as advice on longer-term strategies to remain abstinent.

-How Long Does An Alcohol Home Detox Last?
+How Long Does An Alcohol Detox at Home Last?

 A home alcohol detox usually lasts around seven days.
 This can vary slightly depending on the level of medication required to safely withdraw from alcohol.